 Chinese Tea as a Foundation for Social Connection

 The United States is the world of aplenty.
-We have everything one could ever dream of: high salaries, state of art technology, and huge Mcmansions.
-Our houses have grown by 150% since 1980, but yet fewer people are living in them.
-Fewer people in our social circles often induces boredom and loneliness in our lives.
-A foundation for social connection is strongly lacking.
+We have everything one could ever dream of: high salaries, state of art technology, and huge houses.
+Our homes have grown by 150% since 1980, but yet fewer people are living in them.
+Fewer people in our social circles creates boredom and loneliness in our lives.

-Whats interesting is that lower income households experience loneliness more often than affluent households.
-Big city dwellers without domestic partners or big families often feel more lonely than sparsely populated areas.
-The factors of loneliness add up leading to some public health implications.
-What we need is a small change leading to progress such as using tea as a foundation for social connection.
+Lower income households also experience loneliness more often than affluent households.
+But big city dwellers without domestic partners or big families often feel more lonely than people in rural areas.
+The factors of loneliness add up leading to some public health concerns.
+We need is a new way to bring people together, and Chiense tea could be the foundation for social connection that strengthens social bonds.

 Impact of Loneliness and Wellbeing